-The Infinity Stones have been making their appearances in the MCU one by one, and finally, they will all be assembled by Thanos in Avengers: Infinity War.
+The Infinity Stones have been making their appearances in the Marvel Cinematic Universe one by one, and finally, they will all be assembled by Thanos in Avengers: Infinity War.
 Each stone on its own is very powerful, but one, in particular, seems to be more important.

 “Each gem has its own special power.
 We had to put a lot of thought into how we would represent those powers so it was clear to the audience.
 Not only are you dealing with a lot of characters, you are also dealing with the stones, the gems, and there’s a lot of them.
 So for people to keep track of all of it, we had to get really specific.
 I won’t divulge how we use the Reality Stone, but we do use it.”